 Within the indications for the use of the oral disintegration tablets of mirtazapine, the following are observed:

-- The hands must be dry, at the moment of removing the tablet, it is placed in the mouth and it will begin to dissolve immediately.
+- The hands must be dry; when removing the tablet, it is placed in the mouth, and it will begin to dissolve immediately.

 - The entire tablet should never be swallowed.
 It should be allowed to dissolve in the mouth without chewing it.

-You should seek medical attention immediately, if you have any of the symptoms associated with an allergic reaction such as rashes or hives , difficulty breathing, swelling of the face, lips, tongue or throat.
+You should seek medical attention immediately if you have any of the symptoms associated with an allergic reaction, such as rashes or hives, difficulty breathing, or swelling of the face, lips, tongue, or throat.

 Serious side effects may occur, such as:

-- Presence of agitation, hallucinations, rapid heart rate, hyperactive reflexes, nausea, vomiting, diarrhea, loss of coordination.
+- Presence of agitation, hallucinations, rapid heart rate, hyperactive reflexes, nausea, vomiting, diarrhea, and loss of coordination.

-- Effects such as muscle stiffness, high fever, sweating, confusion, rapid or uneven heartbeat, tremors.
+- Effects include muscle stiffness, high fever, sweating, confusion, rapid or uneven heartbeat, and tremors.

 - Febrile symptoms, chills, body aches, flu symptoms.

-- Appearance of white patches or sores inside the mouth or on the lips.
+- The appearance of white patches or sores inside the mouth or on the lips.